PyChina/weekly/content/Issue/issue-405.md

 - [Python 3.9 兼容性变更](https://pycoders.com/link/3458/web)
     + KARTHIKEYAN SINGARAVELAN

-“With the EoL of Python 2 being in line with development of Python 3.9 there were changes made to Python 3.9 that broke a lot of packages since many deprecation warnings became errors.”
+"With the EoL of Python 2 being in line with development of Python 3.9 there were changes made to Python 3.9 that broke a lot of packages since many deprecation warnings became errors."

 (`是也乎:`